Alfred Grislawski: War against the Soviet Union

 On 12 May, German forces launched Operation Fredericus, also referred to as the Second Battle of Kharkov, with the objective to eliminate the Izium bridgehead over Seversky Donets.
 That day, III.
 Gruppe was moved to the Kharkov-Rogan airfield, southeast of Kharkov, and subordinated to the Stab (headquarters unit) of JG 52.
 Two days later, III.
 Gruppe predominantly flew fighter escort missions for Junkers Ju 87 dive bombers from VIII.
 Fliegerkorps attacking Soviet ground forces on the northern pincer, and claimed 52 aerial victories for the loss of one aircraft damaged.
 That day, Grislawski claimed two Mikoyan-Gurevich MiG-1 fighters shot down.
 On 15 May, during two separate missions to Staryi Saltiv, he claimed another MiG-1 fighter and a Sukhoi Su-2 light bomber.

+On 12 June, the Gruppe relocated to an airfield at Belgorod.
+Here, Grislawski flew his 250th combat mission, escorting a Henschel Hs 126 reconnaissance aircraft to Kozinka.
 On 1 July, Grislawski was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
 The presentation was made by Hauptmann Hubertus von Bonin, commander of III.
 Gruppe.
 Grislawski was one of four JG 52 pilots presented with the Knight's Cross that day.
 The other three pilots to receive the distinction that day were Feldwebel Karl Steffen, Oberleutnant Siegfried Simsch and Unteroffizier Karl Gratz.

 Combat in the Caucasus

 Following his return from home leave in late August, Grislawski was assigned to 7.
 Staffel of JG 52 which was then fighting in the Battle of the Caucasus.
 At the time, III.
 Gruppe was based at Gonschtakowka located north-northeast of Mozdok on the Terek in the Caucasus.
+Grislawski, who had arrived with his unit on 2 September, claimed his 43rd aerial when he shot down an I-16 fighter.
+Operating from Gonschtakowka over the Kuban bridgehead, he claimed a Douglas A-20 Havoc, also referred to DB-7 or Boston, on 5 September, a Boston bomber and a Yak-1 fighter on 6 September, four Boston bombers on 8 September, a MiG-1 and LaGG-3 fighter the next day.
+He filed further claims on 13, 14, 16 and 17 September, increasing his total to 58 aerial victories.

 On 19 September 1942, III.
 Gruppe had relocated to an airfield named Soldatskaja, located approximately halfway between Mozdok and Pyatigorsk.
 The Gruppe stayed at this airfield until 1 January 1943.
 During this period, the pilots occasionally also operated from airfields at Mozdok (15, 18, 19, 21, 22 and 23 October) and from Digora (5 to 17 November 1942), supporting Army Group A in the Battle of the Caucasus.

-In September, he claimed 16 victories over the Terek bridgehead.
-On 5 November he shot down four Il-2 ground attack aircraft.
-He was then shot down in his Bf 109 G-2 (Werknummer 14 216) by anti-aircraft artillery resulting in a forced landing at Digora.
+Here, Grislawski increased his number of aerial victories to 84 including four Il-2 ground attack aircraft claimed on 5 November.
+He was then shot down in his Bf 109 G-2 (Werknummer 14216) by anti-aircraft artillery resulting in a forced landing at Digora.